Directly to the content

 MOLEQLAR MOLEQLAR

-Fat-soluble and water-soluble vitamins not only differ chemically - they also behave fundamentally differently in the body.
-Their solubility determines how they are absorbed, stored and excreted.
-And this is exactly what determines how regularly you should take them.
+Fat-soluble and water-soluble vitamins differ not only chemically – they also behave fundamentally differently in the body.
+Their solubility determines how they are absorbed, stored, and excreted.
+And that precisely dictates how regularly you should take them.

 If you want to consciously manage your vitamin intake, you should understand these differences.
-This article provides you with an overview of the functions, special features and practical implications of both vitamin groups.
+This article provides you with an overview of the functions, characteristics, and practical implications of both vitamin groups.

 What are vitamins – and why are they essential for your body?

 Vitamins are organic micronutrients.
-They do not provide energy, but are involved in central physiological processes.
-Depending on the vitamin, they contribute to energy metabolism, cell division or the protection of cells from oxidative stress.
+They do not provide energy but are involved in central physiological processes.
+Depending on the vitamin, they contribute to energy metabolism, cell division, or the protection of cells against oxidative stress.

-As the body cannot produce sufficient amounts of most vitamins itself, they must be taken in regularly through the diet.
-A permanently inadequate intake can lead to an undersupply.
-At the same time, fat-soluble vitamins in particular can accumulate in the body if their intake is significantly increased over the long term.
+Since the body cannot produce most vitamins in sufficient quantities, they must be regularly obtained through diet.
+A consistently inadequate intake can lead to a deficiency.
+At the same time, particularly fat-soluble vitamins can accumulate in the body with long-term significantly increased intake.

-For a detailed overview of individual vitamins, their functions and recommended daily requirements, see our overview article on Vitamins.
+For a detailed overview of individual vitamins, their functions, and recommended daily intake, you can find it in our overview article on Vitamins.

 What does "fat-soluble" mean?

-After absorption, they are mainly stored in the liver and fatty tissue.
-These depots provide a certain security of supply, but do not reduce the need for a needs-based intake.
-The risk of an oversupply can increase with a significantly higher intake over the long term, particularly of vitamins A and D.
+After absorption, they are primarily stored in the liver and adipose tissue.
+These depots provide a certain level of supply security but do not reduce the necessity for an adequate intake.
+With a significantly increased long-term intake, especially of vitamins A and D, the risk of over-supply may increase.

 Which vitamins are fat-soluble?

-The EDEKA rule: Want to know which vitamins are fat-soluble?
+The EDEKA rule: Do you want to know which vitamins are fat-soluble?
 Think of EDEKA.
-Vitamins E, D, K and A require lipids for absorption and can be stored in the body.
+Vitamins E, D, K, and A require lipids for absorption and can be stored in the body.
 All other vitamins are water-soluble.

-The storage capacity of fat-soluble vitamins is their central characteristic.
-The body can store them for longer periods of time - especially in the liver and fatty tissue.
+The storage capacity of fat-soluble vitamins is their central feature.
+The body can retain them for extended periods – primarily in the liver and adipose tissue.
 This creates a certain supply buffer.

-At the same time, this property increases the risk of an oversupply if the intake is significantly increased in the long term.
-This is discussed in particular for vitamins A and D in connection with high-dose supplements.
+At the same time, this property increases the risk of over-supply with significantly increased long-term intake.
+This is particularly discussed in relation to high-dose supplements for vitamins A and D.

-As their absorption is linked to functioning fat digestion, disturbances in fat absorption can impair the supply.
-The decisive factor is therefore not only the intake quantity, but also the actual bioavailability.
+Since their absorption is linked to a functioning fat digestion, disturbances in fat absorption can impair supply.
+Therefore, not only the intake amount is crucial, but also the actual bioavailability.

-Water-soluble vitamins differ fundamentally from fat-soluble vitamins in terms of their distribution, storage and excretion.
-Their chemical structure allows them to dissolve in aqueous body fluids - with direct effects on absorption, transport and supply dynamics.
+Water-soluble vitamins differ fundamentally in their distribution, storage, and excretion from fat-soluble vitamins.
+Their chemical structure allows for dissolution in aqueous body fluids – with direct effects on absorption, transport, and supply dynamics.

 What does "water-soluble" mean?

 Water-soluble means that these vitamins dissolve in an aqueous environment.
-After absorption in the small intestine, they predominantly enter the bloodstream directly and are distributed in the extracellular space.
+After absorption in the small intestine, they predominantly enter the bloodstream directly and distribute in the extracellular space.

-In contrast to fat-soluble vitamins, they are not stored to any significant extent - with the exception of vitamin B12.
-Vitamin B12 is a special case here, as it can form large depots in the liver.
+In contrast to fat-soluble vitamins, they are not stored to any significant extent – with the exception of vitamin B12.
+Vitamin B12 is an exception as it can form larger deposits in the liver.

 Which vitamins are water-soluble?